tijaska/sossms/index.md

 <p>The human eye can do a good job of discerning dirt tracks in Google satellite view, even if they are covered by trees here and there,
 which seems to put Google street view off.
 OpenStreetMaps does a pretty good job of identifying secondary roads, and allows users to accurately track roads by driving them with the
-<a href="https://play.google.com/store/apps/details?id=net.osmtracker&hl=en_ZA&gl=US">OpenStreetMap tracker (OSMTracker) app</a> running,
+<a href="https://play.google.com/store/apps/details?id=net.osmtracker&hl=en_ZA&gl=US">OpenStreetMap tracker (OSMTracker)</a> app running,
 and to edit maps to include street and place names.
-Nature reserve employees traverse roads in order to maintain them, fences, fire breaks, and other assets, so getting all of the roads onto the record in OpenStreetMap should not be too onerous.</p>
+Nature reserve employees traverse roads regularly in order to maintain them, fences, fire breaks, and other assets, so getting all of the roads onto the record in OpenStreetMap with names should not be too onerous.</p>